sifzerda/next-fiction/README.md

 # Description <a name="description"></a>

-A serverless SPA app router NEXT.js app.
 This is a blog which provides an in-depth guide on fiction and narrative writing.
-There are 25+ pages each covering a separate topic on writing, including plot, dialogue, characters, conflict, theme, settings, etc. The back-end is handled serverless on a Prisma Neon database on Vercel.
-It enables user registration for basic account access, and user authentication by JWT.
-Users can leave comments on each page, and contact me via a contact form on the contact page.
+There are 25+ pages each covering a separate topic on writing, including plot, dialogue, characters, conflict, theme, settings, etc.

 The aim was to create a comprehensive guide for fiction-writing, compiling the most useful advice I've found in various how-to-write guides all in one single place.
 It cites professional advice, techniques, and examples.
 The guide assumes the user knows nothing about fiction-writing and explains concepts in depth.